The Very Best Things to Do in Bari Italy

 Full of winding, narrow alleys, historic cathedrals and ruins that date back to the 12th century, grand public piazzas and some pretty good restaurants, there are many things to do in Bari that’ll keep you busy for a day or two.

+As a Puglia local, I keep this post as updated as possible on the best new (and old) things popping up in the city.
 If you’re looking for what to do in Bari or things to do in Puglia, keep reading to find out more and start planning your bucket list trip today.

 *This ‘things to do in Bari’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top-quality content for free.